Student Engineer Wins International Award

 - Cordless pool cleaning robots;

-- Framelss glass detecting robotic window cleaners; and,
+- Frameless glass detecting robotic window cleaners; and,

 - Self-emptying robotic floor vacs.